dotnet/docs-maui/docs/ios/entitlements.md

 ## Set entitlements

-Entitlements can be configured in Visual Studio by double-clicking the *Entitlements.plist* file to open it in the iOS Entitlements editor.
+Entitlements can be configured in Visual Studio by double-clicking the *Entitlements.plist* file to open it in the iOS entitlements editor.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vs)
 <!-- markdownlint-enable MD025 -->

 1. In **Solution Explorer**, double-click the *Entitlements.plist* file from the *Platforms > iOS* folder of your .NET MAUI app project to open it in the entitlements editor.
-1. In the entitlements editor, select and configure any entitlements required for your app:
+1. In the entitlements editor, select and configure any entitlements required by your app:

     :::image type="content" source="media/entitlements/editor-vs.png" alt-text="Visual Studio iOS entitlements editor.":::

+1. Save the changes to your *Entitlements.plist* file to add the entitlement key/value pairs to the file.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio for Mac](#tab/vsmac)